-9Firms may also fail to report earnings and hours for other reasons, including long-term illnesses, strikes, and maternity leave - see Table A.1 in the Data Appendix.
+&lt;sup>9Firms may also fail to report earnings and hours for other reasons, including long-term illnesses, strikes, and maternity leave-see Table A.1 in the online Appendix.
 Unfortunately, the reason for leave status is not available in the electronic version of the QP.

-10Also missing from the employee rosters are contract workers.
-In recent years such workers have accounted for a growing share of employment (Rebelo, 2003).
+&lt;sup>10 Also missing from the employee rosters are contract workers.
+In recent years, such workers have accounted for a growing share of employment (Rebelo 2003).

-11Reported earnings are net of the employer portion of social security taxes, but include the employee portion of the tax, currently 11 percent.
+&lt;sup>11Reported earnings are net of the employer portion of social security taxes but include the employee portion of the tax, currently 11 percent during the period under analysis.
 For a fraction of workers the employer's report of hours appears to depend on the number of days worked in the survey month, which varies from year to year.
 All our models include year effects to control for this variation.